Bisolaoluwanisola/power-consumption-analysis/README.md

 # power consumption analysis
 # OVERVIEW
 I analyze this power bi dashboard and provide insight into power consumption trends across diffrent zones and enviromental factors ,the analysis also highlights sesonal variations in humidity ,temprature and wind speed.
 # DATA SOURCE
 # DASHBOARD
 [Power consumption analysis] ![Dashboard 1](https://github.com/user-attachments/assets/f4384448-97a2-47ab-90af-bd8b892e9761)
+# INSIGHT
+1.Month by total power consumption we recorded the highest power consumption in july with 393,606kwh
+2. power consumption by all zones zone 1 recorded the highest power consumption in july with 28294kwh
+3. We recorded the highest humidity in qtr1 ,highest diffuse in qtr2, highest temprature in qtr3 , and highest windspeed in qtr3
+4. kpi visulisation 275.40 million
+target 96.62k
+5. we recorded the highest average power consumption in july 88kwh and power consumption variance in august with 35k
+6. Thursday has the highest power consumption with 73k kwh
+# RECOMMENDATION
+1. investigate the reson behind the spike in power consumption
+2. encourage energy efficient pratrice such as using smart meters to alert user of high consumption period or ofeer incentives for off peak usage
+3. ensuring infasture can handle high load of peak in peak month
+4. conduct zone specific energy audit to identify high consumption appliances ,processesor behaviour contributing to spike in zone 1
+5. promoting renewable energy solutions by installing solar panels or other renewable sources in high consumption zones to offset demand
+6. introdue targeted programs such as energy savings campaigns or smart grid technologies to manage zone 1 high demands
+7. humidty(q1)install dehumidifier or energy efficient cooling system to reduce impact of humidy on power consumption
+9. diffuse energy (q2) use this quater quater high diffuse energy for solar energy harvsting ,increasing renewable usage
+10. temprature and wind (q3) optimize HVAC systems for efficient and leveraging and turbines if feasible in Q3 to supplement power supply